Snow Lake, Manitoba

 Possibly named for a local family (Rudnyckyj) or because early settlers "found the water in the lake as soft as the melted snow" (Files, Manitoba Department of Natural Resources).

 Mining

-Mining always has been Snow Lake's major industry.
+Mining has been Snow Lake's major industry since incorporation.
 Two separate mining ventures have operated in the community over the past 40 years.
 TVX/Kinross/High River operated the New Britannia Mine, which closed in January 2005, and HudBay Minerals, which operated 12 area mines.
 They were/are Lalor Mine, Chisel Lake, Stall Lake, Osborne Lake, Dickstone, Anderson Lake, Ghost Lake, Lost Lake, Spruce Point, Rod Mine, Photo Lake, and Chisel North.

 Following a rise in demand, lithium has begun to attract mining companies to the area.
 Nasdaq listed Snow Lake Lithium ($LITM) are currently (at Jan 2022) preparing to start commercial lithium mining.

-Tourism

-Nature lovers will delight in the numerous species of birds, animals and vegetation found along the region's many area hiking trails.
-Picking strawberries, raspberries, blueberries, or gooseberries is also a favourite summer pastime.
-History enthusiasts can explore ancient Aboriginal pictographs that are approximately 1500 years old.

-Fishing and boating are popular activities with the presence of many lakes and rivers, such as Snow Lake, Wekusko Lake and the Grass River that have abundances of northern pike, walleye, and perch.
-The Grass River Route will provide outdoor enthusiasts with an insight into the life of the early voyageurs and fur traders.

-In the winter months, local hiking paths double as cross-country ski trails, while miles of frozen lakes and rivers in the area provide endless trails for snowmobilers.
-Ice fishing is popular as well.

-The town of Snow Lake also is home to a hockey arena, curling rink, 9-hole golf course and several other recreational facilities which play host to a number of activities and tournaments over the course of the year.

-On September 22, 2014 MTS launched 4G HSPA telephone service in the community and surrounding area.